promised-ai/lace/README.md

 PPL users must also know how to specify such a model in a way that is compatible with the underlying inference procedure.

+### Who should not use lace

+There are a number of use cases for which Lace is not suited

+- Non-tabular data such as images and text
+- Highly optimizing specific predictions
+    + Lace would rather over-generalize than over fit.

 ## Quick start

 Install the CLI and pylace (requires [rust and